Table of Content

 2. Sweetened drinks:

 High-fructose corn syrup and other fruit sugar-flavored sodas and juices have been known to cause gout flare-ups.
-Use flavored water or diet Coke as a sweet option that won’t increase your risk of an attack.
+Use flavored water or Diet Coke as a sweet option that won’t increase your risk of an attack.

 Always remember to hydrate yourself well.
 At least half of your daily water intake, or at least eight glasses, should be water.